 - Upon proof that a member has ceased to use or has lost the qualifications requisite for membership in the Corporation, or has become delinquent in the payment of its account, the Board of Directors may declare such member disqualified and its membership forfeited.
 Notice of such action and the grounds therefore shall be sent to the disqualified organization promptly and unless rescinded by the Board of Directors within 30 days from the date of notice, the expulsion from membership will become final.
 If the member was delinquent in the payment of its account and makes full payment before the end of the 30-day period, the Board shall rescind the member’s expulsion unless other grounds for expulsion exist.
 Upon expulsion, the disqualified member shall receive the designated value of the forfeited membership and accrued dividends, if any, and shall then surrender its membership and common stock certificate to the Corporation.
-A member shall be deemed delinquent in the payment of its account when it has past due balance of an amount and age which exceeds the standards therefore determined from time to time by the Board of Directors.
+A member shall be deemed delinquent in the payment of its account when it has a past due balance of an amount and age which exceeds the standards therefore determined from time to time by the Board of Directors.

 Article III Stockholders’ Meetings

 - ANNUAL MEETING: The annual meeting of the stockholders for the election of Directors and the transaction of such other business as may properly come before it shall be held in conjunction with NAEP’s Annual Meeting.
 The Secretary shall serve, personally, by mail, or by electronic transmission, not less than ten or more than forty days before such election, a written notice stating the place, date and hour of the meeting upon each and every person representing a member institution that appears on the books of the Corporation to be a holder of stock.
 If mailed, it shall be addressed to the stockholders’ representative at the address that appears on the stock book.
 If transmitted electronically, such notice is given when directed to the member’s electronic mail address as supplied by the member to the Secretary of the corporation or as otherwise directed pursuant to the member’s authorization or instructions.
 An “electronic transmission” means any form of communication, not directly involving the physical transmission of paper, that creates a record that may be retained, retrieved, and reviewed by a recipient thereof, and that may be directly reproduced in paper form by such a recipient through an automated process.
-The order of business shall be as follows:

-- WAIVER: Not withstanding any provision of the foregoing sections 1 and 2, a meeting of the members may be held, at any time and at any place and any action may be taken thereat, if notice and lapse of time by waived in writing or electronic transmission by every member having the right to vote at such meetings.
+- WAIVER: Not withstanding any provision of the foregoing sections 1 and 2, a meeting of the members may be held, at any time and at any place and any action may be taken thereat if notice and lapse of time be waived in writing or electronic transmission by every member having the right to vote at such meetings.
 If transmitted electronically, such waiver must either set forth or be submitted with information from which it can reasonably be determined that the transmission was authorized by the member.

 - QUORUM: At all meetings of members, the representatives of the members present shall constitute a quorum.